National Coffee Ice Cream Day

 The History Of Coffee Ice Cream

-Coffee goes back to 9th century Ethiopia.
-According to a story that’s likely to be apocryphal, this is when a goat herder named Kaldi noticed that his goats became energized when they nibbled on the red berries of a certain bush.
+Coffee dates back to the 9th century in Ethiopia.
+According to a story that’s likely apocryphal, this is when a goat herder named Kaldi noticed that his goats became energized when they nibbled on the red berries of a certain bush.
 He then began to chew on the fruit himself and immediately recognized the added energy obtained from chewing them.
-Since then people began to make a brewed drink from the coffee beans.
-Although we’re unsure if this is a true story or a myth, one thing is for certain, coffee goes back at least 1,200+ years.
+Since then, people have begun to make a brewed drink from the coffee beans.
+Although we’re unsure if this is a true story or a myth, one thing is certain: coffee dates back at least 1,200 years.

-The origins of ice cream go back even further than coffee, all the way back to the 2nd Century A.D.
-This is when Alexander The Great enjoyed a treat that was made from snow, honey, and nectar.
+The origins of ice cream go back even further than coffee, all the way to the 2nd Century A.D.
+This is when Alexander the Great enjoyed a treat that was made from snow, honey, and nectar.
 The first snow cone, if you will.
-Then sometime during the 13th century, Marco Polo returned from Asia with a product that had a consistency very much like modern-day sherbet.
+Then, sometime during the 13th century, Marco Polo returned from Asia with a product that had a consistency very much like modern-day sherbet.
 It’s believed that this “sherbet” eventually morphed into modern ice creams sometime during the 16th century.

 So when did people first combine these two ingredients to make the world’s first coffee ice cream?
-No one knows for sure, but it is known that coffee ice cream was used as a parfait during the mid-19th century.
-And this type of ice cream was commercially available sometime after World War II.
+No one knows for sure, but it is known that coffee ice cream was used in a parfait during the mid-19th century.
+And this type of ice cream became commercially available sometime after World War II.

 Observing National Coffee Ice Cream Day